mdvorak-iot/esp-button/README.md

 Button handler, with software debounce logic and long-press support.

 Internally, it is using interrupts and esp_timer for debounce.
-Does not poll state when idle.
+Does not poll state when idle, only while button is pressed (this is necessary due to interrupt handing routine).

 ## Usage